rodrigodagostino/svelte-sortable-list/README.md

 Use these CSS selectors to customize the appearance of list components:

 > [!IMPORTANT]
-> **Styling best practices**: To avoid conflicts with core styles and transitions, avoid applying transitions directly to the `.ssl-item` and `.ssl-ghost` selectors.
+> **Styling best practices**: To prevent conflicts with core styles and transitions, avoid applying transitions directly through the `.ssl-item` and `.ssl-ghost` selectors.
 Instead, create a content wrapper element (like `.ssl-item-content`) as a child of `.ssl-item`.
 The ghost element will automatically mirror the list item’s content and appearance.

 | Selector                                         | Description                                                                                     |
 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------- |